CyanHaze/CyanHaze.github.io/life/music.md

       <b>Release:</b> 2020
     </p>
     <!-- 修改乐评 -->
     <p>For some reason I hold a special attachment to this album.
 It was at the Xihu Music Festival on Nov 1, 2024, that I first saw this band.
 And I purchased my first disc in my life right after their set.
 There weren't many copies left, and my friend chose this for me.
-After long time, I gave it as a gift to a girl I once love.
+After long time, I gave it as a gift to a girl.
 On 2025.7.19 when I raced from SJTU to Vas for their live show arriving at 7:56, only 4 minutes spare.
 Fate, it seemed, had kept the last copy waiting for me.
 There it was, right in front of my eyes: VISTA.</p>
   </div>
 </div>
 <!-- === 专辑 3 结束 === -->